The Bankrate promise

 Aside from the kind of policy you have, there are several other factors that help determine the cost of life insurance:

 - Age: Older applicants generally have a higher mortality risk, so they are typically more expensive to insure.
 This is why many term life insurance companies have an age limit (typically 80 years old) for term life applicants.
 On the flip side, you may be able to secure a cheaper life insurance rate if you open the policy when you’re younger.

 - Health: Similar to advanced age, poor health can also make you a riskier (and more expensive) candidate for life insurance.
 However, if the condition is well-managed, you may still be able to find affordable coverage.

 - Gender: Men statistically live shorter lives than women, so they usually pay slightly higher life insurance premiums as a result.
 However, health and age are typically much more impactful premium factors than gender.

 - Lifestyle and job: High-risk hobbies, like scuba diving and skydiving, may lead you to pay more for life insurance.
 Similarly, high-risk jobs, like window cleaning or tree trimming, may also drive up your cost of life insurance.

 Frequently asked questions

 The first step is to determine what you need the policy for and what your budget is.
-Once you have a good idea of what you want, compare quotes and policies from several companies.
-Most companies will allow you to apply online but also support in-person or over-the-phone interactions.
-After the application process, if approved, your policy will become active as soon as you make the first payment.
+Once you have a good idea of what you want, you may want to compare quotes and policy offerings from several companies.
+Some companies offer online quoting for life insurance, but many require you to contact an agent over the phone or in person.
+After the application process, if approved, your policy will typically become active as soon as you make the first payment.